Katastrophe831/ReactiveEntity/README.md

 ```
 ### Reactive Entity

-Declare your model properties using the same case as your incoming JSON data.
+> Note: Declare your model properties using the same case as your incoming JSON data.

 ```typescript
 import { Entity } from '@ReactiveEntity';